moliver28/research-handbook/content/handbook/product/personas/_index.md

 ##### Job Summary

 I collect, preprocess, and analyze data to derive insights and build predictive models.
-I collaborate with cross-functional teams to operationalize these models and provide data-driven solutions.

 ##### Jobs to be done